Technigo/project-express-api/README.md

 # List of endpoints

 * '/'          - You see a list of endpoints
-* '/books'     -Three querys on author, title & language
+* '/books'     -Get all the books and the possibility to query on author, title & language
 * '/top5'      -List the 5 books with the highest rating
-* '/textreviews' -List the 20 books with most textreviews
+* '/top20' -List the 20 books with most textreviews
-* '/isbn'      -Find a book using it's isbn-nr
+* '/books/isbn/:isbn'      -Find a book using it's isbn-nr
-* '/id'        -Find a book using the id
+* '/books/:id'        -Find a book using the id
-* '/lang'      - Find books with a specific language
+* 'books/lang/:lang'      - Find books with a specific language

 ## View it live ✨